Sjöormen-class submarine: Service history

 The Sjöormen class were ordered by the Swedish Navy in 1961.
 The first boat in the class, Sjöormen, entered service in 1968.
 In 1992, two vessels in the class, Sjölejonet and Sjöhunden, underwent modernisation.
 The remaining three were supposed to remain in service until the became operational, but due to lack of funding, all were laid up in 1993.

-All five submarines were sold to the Republic of Singapore Navy (RSN) in the late 1990s and four entered service as the following modernisation and tropicalisation, while the fifth was used for spare parts and subsequently scrapped in the late 2000’s.
+All five submarines were sold to the Republic of Singapore Navy (RSN) in the late 1990s and four entered service as the following modernisation and tropicalisation, while the fifth was used for spare parts and subsequently scrapped in the late 2000s.